Execs: US casinos learned some useful lessons from pandemic

 ATLANTIC CITY, N.J.
 (AP) — The COVID pandemic forced most U.S. casinos to close for months, causing payrolls, revenue and earnings to tumble.

-Speaking at the East Coast Gaming Congress, executives from several major regional gambling companies and one of the world’s largest said the changes they were forced to make due to the pandemic had some benefits.
+Speaking at the East Coast Gaming Congress, executives from major gambling companies said the changes they were forced to make because of the pandemic had some benefits.

+“We learned lessons that can’t be unlearned,” said Thomas Reeg, CEO of Caesars Entertainment.

 David Cordish, chairman of the Cordish Companies, which operates casinos in Pennsylvania, Florida and Maryland, said the pandemic offered his business an opportunity “to tighten the ship.”